ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r26|
      - :math:`\begin{cases}M \text{ midpoint of }AB \\ AC \parallel BD \\ AD \parallel BC\\ ABD\text{ non-collinear} \end{cases}\implies M \text{ midpoint of }CD`
-     - The other direction of the previous rule, it says the diagonals of a parallelogram meet at their common midpoint.
+     - The other direction of the previous rule, it says the diagonals of a parallelogram meet at their common midpoint. **The original statement of this rule did not have the non-degeneracy condition ncoll A B D as a hypothesis.**

 .. |r26| image:: ../../_static/images/rules/r26.png
     :width: 100%